CARNIVAL-IITP/Speech_source_separation/README.md

 Preprocessing
 -------------
+Version1 & Version2 Dataset:

 To generate the dataset run this command:

     python preprocess/generate_sitec_dataset.py ./SiTEC_DB_path ./output_path

 you can change settings at preprocess/generate_sitec_dataset.py using argparse

+Version3 & Version4 Dataset:

+To generate the dataset run this command:

+    python preprocess/iitp_rir.py

+you can change settings in the main() of iitp_rir.py

 Training
 -------------